KC-7/car-quiz/README.md

 - [x] I also received feedback that when the user clicked on the collapsible window, it was not obvious how to close it.
 To address this issue, I set the inner text to change when the collapsible area is opened or closed to prompt the user to interact with it.

+- [x] I was not able to disable the quiz option buttons initially, this is because I needed to target the elements inside of the array instead of the class group directly.

 ### Unfixed Bugs &#10006;

 I was not able to identify any further bugs during final testing. &#10004;